audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

- * Analyze > Silence Finder and Analyze > Beat Finder crash on cancelling progress dialogue.

- * Creating a Label Track (with or without a label), then pasting in error into any selected audio track before clipboard has content causes a crash.
-Pasting into the Label Track does not crash

- * Muting specific time-shifted mono tracks when exporting produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted.

- * In projects containing many tracks, clips dragged at the bottom of the project may jump upwards into tracks towards the top when they pass the snap-to point with other clips.
+ * Some VST plug-ins may have two instances if vst-bridge present.

+ * Imports:
+    * Non-MP3 files imported via drag or Recent Files will crash or freeze when filter in file open window is set to MP3.

  * Exports:
     * WAVEX (Microsoft) headers: GSM 6.10 files cannot be exported, and U-Law/A-Law files may not be playable
-    * M4A: exports at rates below 44100 Hz have incorrect sample rates, and 38000 Hz exports may not play properly (FFmpeg bugs); M4A renamed to MOV will not play in Windows iTunes or QuickTime
+    * M4A: exports at rates below 44100 Hz have incorrect sample rates, and 38000 Hz exports may not play properly (FFmpeg bugs); M4A renamed to MOV will not play on Windows in iTunes or QuickTime

- * Export Multiple:
-    * fails with no export or warning if an empty label is encountered.

-    * if user chooses to overwrite WAV files imported with preference set to "read directly", the exported files and the project are silenced.
-Set the preference to "Make a copy..." or use the "FFmpeg-compatible files" import filter.

- * Applying a chain including Equalization to files (File > Apply Chain... > Apply to Files) leads to corruption of the waveform

- * Cut Preview: when label track present and linking on, audio playback continues through the region instead of omitting it.

- * Nyquist effects remove or corrupt cut and split lines in the modified region.
+    * Muting specific time-shifted mono tracks when produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted.

+ * It is currently possible to attempt simultaneous imports or exports by using shortcuts (or File > New on Mac): Audacity is not yet capable of running these simultaneous operations safely, and attempting this may crash your project

+ * Genre WAV info tag (IGNR) not supported due to limitation in libsndfile.

+ * Effects and Analysis:
+    * Nyquist effects, SoundTouch, SBSMS and Generators join separate clips together.
+    * Equalization silences audio near the end of very short regions.
+    * Equalization used in a chain applies the parameters last used via the Effect menu instead of those stored in chain.
+    * LADSPA Multiband EQ (optional download) may not be visible in the Effect menu, or may crash in use.
+    * Compressor produces shorter attack/decay times than those specified in the dialogue.
+    * Plot Spectrum switches to window for previously plotted waveform if called from menu in current window; closes when any project window is closed

+ * Audio generated or pasted when cursor is in white space overwrites instead of inserts.

+ * If playback scrolls, cursor jumps to start of scroll on stop, hiding previously visible audio preceding the playback position.

- * If shortcut for "Add label at playback position" is an unmodified character, using it a second time while playing or recording a track enters that shortcut in a label placed at the start cursor.
+ * If shortcut for "Add label at playback position" is an unmodified character, confirming the second label with ENTER places that character in a label at the start cursor.

- * After using Plot Spectrum in one window then clearing to a new window, Plot Spectrum no longer opens until Audacity is exited and restarted.

- * Preferences window:
-    * overflows in some locales using smaller screen sizes or larger fonts, and on Macs at 1024x768 or smaller.
-    * OK button does not work when a tab is selected in the left-hand panel.
+ * Preferences window: OK button does not respond to ENTER when a tab is selected in the left-hand panel.

- * LADSPA Multiband EQ may not be visible in the Effect menu, and may crash in use.
+ * At 120 DPI, importing a second stereo track causes the pre-existing stereo track above to split.

- * On-demand:
+ * On-Demand:
-    * does not work if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import window)
+    * does not work if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import dialogue)
-    * when importing a mixture of uncompressed and compressed files, on-demand loading does not start until normal import of the compressed files completes, if the names of the compressed files come earlier in the alphabet
+    * when importing a mixture of uncompressed and compressed files, the compressed files intentionally load first to minimise UI blockage, unless File > Open is used so that the files import into separate projects.
+This distinction is not yet observed on Windows.
+On all platforms, multiple files in one project will not necessarily be sorted in file name order after import.

- * Linked audio and label tracks:
-    * Labels do not move with Effect > Repeat, Reverse, and Truncate Silence, or when time-shifting clips
-    * When a Time Track is present, cut, copy and paste have no effect

- * When in Spectrum, Spectrum log or Pitch view, pasting in audio then zooming in causes the pasted content beyond the horizontal scroll to disappear.

- * When more than one track is selected, and the region selected in the clips includes white space, "Split New" and "Noise Removal" cause the clip(s) to perform unwanted alignments instead of remaining at their original time position.
-The problem occurs whether or not the entire audio of the tracks is selected.

- * Split New: If selecting part of a clip from the left edge of the clip, the newly split clip wrongly aligns with the left edge of the residual clip in the original track.

- * Import > Audio produces no entries in File > Recent Files.

- * "Audio Cache" on the Directories tab of Preferences caches most audio data for the duration of the session, including project data and imported files.
-Enabling it could cause a crash when making long recordings or opening large files or projects.

- * It is currently possible to attempt simultaneous imports or exports by using shortcuts (or File > New on Mac).
-Audacity is not yet capable of running these simultaneous operations safely, and attempting this may crash your project.

  * Not all menu items are correctly enabled when the preference:
-    "Select all audio in project, if none selected" is checked.
+    "Select all audio in project, if none selected" is checked

- * A few interface elements do not change language without restart.
+ * A few interface elements do not change correctly after a language change without restart.

- * Calculation of "disk space remains for recording (time)" incorrect when recording in 24 bit quality.
+ * Calculation of "disk space remains for recording (time)" incorrect when recording in 24-bit quality.
 You may record for 50% longer than the indicated time.

- * Pressing Play (but not spacebar) in a second project when another is already playing stops playback of the first project.
+ * Pressing Play (but not Space) in a second project when another is already playing stops playback of the first project

  * Projects created by Audacity 1.1.x or earlier are no longer supported.
-Export each project track as WAV using the appropriate legacy version of Audacity, then import the WAV files into current Audacity.
+Export each project track as WAV using the appropriate legacy version of Audacity, then import the WAV files into current Audacity

- * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played.
-Undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds
+ * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played; undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds

- * Windows and Linux only: Welcome Message: On some systems/browsers, links are not brought to top when the browser is already running.

- * Windows (reported on): There have been reports of clicks during recording on some Windows XP systems using Audacity 1.3.4 and later, where 1.2.6 had no problem.
-It is unclear if current releases will have this issue or if it will occur on other operating systems.
-Users can help us by sending any reports of this problem to: feedback@audacityteam.org
+ * Audacity requires restart to detect audio devices plugged in while it is running.

+ * Intermittently occurring bugs: Please write to feedback@audacityteam.org
+   if you experience any of these known but not fully understood issues, giving us steps to reproduce them so they can be fixed:

+    * Projects do not reopen properly with "orphaned" or "missing" blockfiles or "duplicate attribute" errors
+    * Projects do not re-open properly from the Automatic Crash Recovery dialogue
+    * Projects crash when applying repeated effects towards the end of audio tracks
+    * AIFF files import as noise
+    * (Windows XP, reported on) Clicks during recording
+    * (Windows) Timer Record unreliable with recordings starting before and ending after midnight
+    * (Linux) After opening a sufficiently long audio file, opening a second file of any size leads to locked GUI/console messages until first file completes play

+ * (Windows) On Vista, and on XP with some USB microphones, the system mixer level sliders and the Audacity Mixer Toolbar level sliders act independently.
+The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%.

+ * (Windows) On Vista, input sources such as microphone and line-in must be selected in the Audacity Audio I/O Preferences, not the Mixer Toolbar input selector.

+ * (Windows) Timer Record cannot maintain scheduled duration if system clock changes.

- * Windows only: Audacity is incompatible with some professional sound cards and may crash if one of these cards is the default when you open Audacity.
-As a workaround, make a different sound card your default when using Audacity, but please let us know if this affects you so we can track down and solve the problem.
+ * (Windows) Audacity is incompatible with some professional sound cards and may crash if one of these cards is the default when you open Audacity: as a workaround, make a different sound card your default when using Audacity, but please let us know if this affects you so we can track down and solve the problem.

- * Mac OS X only: Very occasionally, users may find that recording causes "error opening sound device", or that after running Audacity, other media players don't produce any sound, or crash.
-    To resolve this, set up your sound device in Apple Audio MIDI Setup to work in stereo, 16 bits, with a sample rate of 44100 Hz or 48000 Hz, and set the sample format and rate identically in Audacity.
-More help at:
+ * (Mac OS X) Very occasionally, users may find that recording causes "error opening sound device", or that after running Audacity, other media players don't produce any sound, or crash: to resolve this, set up your sound device in Apple Audio MIDI Setup to work in stereo, 16-bit, with a sample rate of 44100 Hz or 48000 Hz, and set the sample format and rate identically in Audacity.
+More help at: http://audacityteam.org/forum/viewtopic.php?f=17&t=5064
-      http://audacityteam.org/forum/viewtopic.php?f=17&t=5064

- * Mac OS X only: If using Audacity when the "Hear" audio plug-in is running (or has been since boot), there will be excessive memory usage which could cause a crash.
-This appears to be due to buggy memory allocation in "Hear".
+ * (Mac OS X) If using Audacity when the "Hear" audio plug-in is running (or has been since boot), there will be excessive memory usage which could cause a crash: appears to be due to buggy memory allocation in "Hear".

+ * (Linux) Undoing or redoing a label edit may cause a crash if some character strings are common to all labels.

+ * (Linux) Effects and other dialogues do not have focus on opening.
+    This is a bug in wxGTK for which there is no current workaround.
+    Click in the dialogue to navigate it and change parameters.

- * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and has a number of known reliability and usability issues.
-Patches to improve both will be welcomed.
+ * (Linux) Audacity now supports interfacing with JACK, but this has not been tested, and has a number of known reliability and usability
+    issues: patches to improve both will be welcomed

 Also note the Windows installer will not replace 1.2.x installations, but will install alongside them.

 --------------------------------------------------------------------------------